 Last night, I spent hours “shopping” in my closets because in just 2 weeks, I’ll be traveling to Jamaica for my 25 year high school reunion.
 My passport finally arrived yesterday and the realization hit that I need to work on a wardrobe game plan.
 I did type “closets” and not “closet” because at one point, I had clothes in everyone’s closet, but my son took a stand one day and moved my clothes to the garage.
-By the way, he gets his feistyness from me.
+By the way, he gets his feisty-ness from me.
 Since we downsized some years ago from a house to a duplex, the space has been limited, especially the closet space.
-My excuse has been that I went from a walkin closet to one that is about a quarter of that.
+My excuse has been that I went from a walk-in closet to one that is about a quarter of that.
 Yes, that’s a big difference.

 As much as I would love shopping for new clothes, it just isn’t feasible at this time although I did buy one new dress a few weeks ago.
 We’re paying for my daughter’s summer camp and my husband just went back to work this week after being off for nearly 2 months since his surgery.
-The thing that I battle against is the sense of entitlement that I work hard, I take care of my family, and I’ve earned it, therefore, I deserve to splurge.
+The thing that I battle against is the sense of entitlement that I work hard, I take care of my family, and I’ve earned it; therefore, I deserve to splurge.
 Now, I do believe that I should treat myself, but at what point does acquiring new clothes, new shoes, new gadgets, and new stuff become enough.
 About 10 years ago, I thought that maybe I did have a problem when my oldest sister was perusing through my closet and referred to me as having a “sickness” due to my shoe collection.
 Ouch.
 That was a bit harsh and an exaggeration considering the source, but I’ve never forgotten that.

 I think that in my case, some of it is compulsion, some of it habit, and dare I suggest, some of it may be filling a void.
-My family was poor, therefore, I didn’t have a lot growing up and I vowed to make sure that I had more than I needed when I got older.
-I made that vow as a preteen as a result of this one white bra that I owned which had to be hand washed every night.
-One night my mom yelled at me because I didn’t feel like washing it and it was dingy with a capital “D”.
+My family was poor, so I didn’t have a lot growing up.
+I vowed to make sure I had more than I needed when I got older.
+When I was a preteen, I owned this one white bra, which had to be hand washed every night.
+One night my mom yelled at me because I didn’t feel like washing it and she saw it was dingy with a capital “D”.

 I actually enjoyed shopping in my closets last night.
 I’m a little embarrassed to write that I have so many clothes that I sometimes forget what I have.
 Maybe someone else can relate.
-I have mostly separates, and every now and then, I’ll put an outfit together that I really like, but I’m unable to replicate it on a different occassion because I forgot what I put together.
+I have mostly separates, and every now and then, I’ll put an outfit together that I really like, but I’m unable to replicate it on a different occasion because I forgot what I put together.
 This all prompted the idea to coordinate my outfits and take a picture of each outfit including the accessories.
 I have a work trip scheduled the same week as my trip to Jamaica, so I didn’t want to wait until the last minute.

-That hours long exercise allowed me to not only coordinate some great options, I gained a greater appreciation for what I have.
+That exercise allowed me to not only coordinate some great options, I gained a greater appreciation for what I have.
 This message extends well beyond clothes.
 I encourage others to take the time to take a look at what you have, purge what no longer serves you, make room for meaningful experiences, and be grateful.